Arizona DCS 101

 Sometimes those mistakes are bad, and sometimes they are horrific.
 That spank earlier left a bruise, the heavy drinking led to a car accident while taking the child to soccer practice, or the unthinkable, that a parent intentionally harmed a child physically or sexually.

-DCS has the basic job of protecting children.
+DCS in Arizona has the basic job of protecting children.
 They are the tentacle of Arizona government that gets involved to make sure kids have a safe home environment.
 They are not police officers, but they can do things that sometimes make them feel like the police, such as interviewing people and getting warrants to take custody of children.
 For the most part, DCS workers are wonderfully well-meaning.
 However, they are also underpaid and overworked.

 DCS investigates to see if these parents are “willing and capable” of taking care of their own children.
 If they do not think there is a competent parent, they can file something called a Dependency Petition, which asks the court to give DCS the authority to act as the parent for the child on a temporary basis in order to ensure the child’s safety.